wp-plugins/digicution-simple-twitter-feed/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Added language files (.mo & .po) for easier translation purposes.
+If you fancy translating this plugin, there is a template file now in the languages folder which should enable you to use POEdit to translate.
+Please feel free to translate and submit your .po files for inclusion in the plugin :)
+* Update Menu Logo SVG Colour

 = 1.4 =
 * Added SVG Icons For Tweet Reply, Retweet, Favourite & Expand (Request From Rajat Soni)